greggelong/prologStudy2021a/README.md

 I set up visual studio code to wit vsc-prolog which works pretty well.

-with the linux subsystem I can run the code if I first
+with the Linux subsystem I can run the code if I first

 do a command Terminal:Create New Integrated Terminal with Profile